 50. I’m Joining In

-Meaning: You are becoming part.
+Meaning: You are becoming part of.

 Examples: